lzfelix/django-tdd/README.md

 * Chapter 01: Setting up;
 * Chapter 02: Describing a user story as a (functional) test file;
+* Chapter 03: Writing first unit test and tying application with the routing part

 # Update notes